 No Products in the Cart

 If you’re one of the hordes of people who took the plunge and bought a campervan this past year, then you’ll have your own stories to tell about your adventures on the road.
-One thing’s for sure, holidays have taken on a new meaning this year and for many of us it’ll be confined to a staycation.
+One thing’s for sure, holidays have taken on a new meaning the past couple of years and for many of us it’ll be confined to a staycation.

 For many a campervan means freedom!
 Having your own space, stuff and privacy, that you can take anywhere, experience a change of scenery (when we’re allowed of course) and be self-sufficient.